michelp/hillisp/README.md

 ### (/ x y)

-Divide 'x' by 'y', may be integers or xectors.
+Divide 'x' by 'y', may be numbers or xectors.

 ### (/= x y)

-In-place divide 'x' by 'y' storing the result in 'x', may be integers or xectors.
+In-place divide 'x' by 'y' storing the result in 'x', may be numbers or xectors.

 ### (fma x y z)

-Fused-multiply add 'x * y + z', may be integers or xectors.
+Fused-multiply add 'x * y + z', may be numbers or xectors.

 ### (fma= x y z)

-Fused-multiply add 'x * y + z' storing result in 'x', may be integers or xectors.
+Fused-multiply add 'x * y + z' storing result in 'x', may be numbers or xectors.